reductstore/reduct-cli-py/docs/mirror.md

 * `--start`: This option allows you to specify a starting time point for the data that you want to copy.
 Data with timestamps newer than this time point will be included in the copy.
 The time point should be in ISO format (e.g., 2022-01-01T00:00:00Z).
 * `--stop`: This option allows you to specify an ending time point for the data that you want to copy.
 Data with timestamps older than this time point will be included in the copy.
 The time point should be in ISO format (e.g., 2022-01-01T00:00:00Z).
+* `--entries`: With this option, you can specify the entries that you want to export.
+The entries should be specified as a comma-separated list of entry names (e.g., `--entries=entry1,entry2`).

 You also can use the global `--parallel` option to specify the number of entries that you want to mirror in parallel: